javier-games/property-refs/README.md

 ```
 https://github.com/javier-games/property-refs
 ```
-Also you can download the tarball file (`games.monogum.bricksbucket.propertyrefs.{version}.tgz`) from the [releases section](https://github.com/javier-games/property-refs/releases) of this repository and add it throw the `Add package from tarball...` option.
+Also you can download the tarball file (`games.monogum.bricksbucket.propertyrefs-{version}.tgz`) from the [releases section](https://github.com/javier-games/property-refs/releases) of this repository and add it throw the `Add package from tarball...` option.

 ## Usage